servitpol/apinote/README.md

 The project was executed according to the test task https://clck.ru/RwFwT

-The working version of the application is deployed here https://apinotes.wp-cpm.site/
+Use the application according to the api work description which can be found https://apinotes.wp-cpm.site/public/docs
 ***

 **Libraries used:**